WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 Byway: A bidirectional byte stream between a RIPR provide and consumer.
 A Byway passes its data through a long-running HTTP request and a long-running HTTP response.
-Byways are used for signalling, media control, and media.
+Byways are used for signalling and media.

 # Overview of Operation